Are you a good investment manager?

 and:

-** P/B 1 year ago is calculated from the current P/B and the last years returns, i.e. assumes that book value and the number of shares was unchanged.
-This is a naive assumption but I don’t think it is too unreasonable and hopefully it hasn’t skewed the results.
+** P/B 1 year ago is calculated from the current P/B and the last year’s returns, i.e. assumes that book value and the number of shares were unchanged.
+This is a naive assumption but I don’t think it is too unreasonable and hopefully, it hasn’t skewed the results.

 *** Market cap 1 year ago just relies on the number of shares on average being the same, which is a reasonable assumption I think.